snt-arg/iMarker_sensors/README.md

 ### I. ELP Cameras

 For ELP cameras, the only required interfaces are USB 2.0 interfaces.
 Accordingly, the usage of the sensor is "plug & play."
-First, install the required library (OpenCV) using the command `pip install opencv-python`.
+Thus, you can install the required library (OpenCV) using the command `pip install opencv-python`.

 ### II. iDS Cameras

 For iDS cameras, it is necessary to install **iDS Peak** library and its Python binding according to [this link](https://en.ids-imaging.com/download-details/AB03448.html).
 Accordingly, you need to follow the steps described below:

-1. Go to the [downloads](https://en.ids-imaging.com/downloads.html) web-page of iDS and search for the camera name (in this case, U3-3271LE-C-HQ Rev.1.2).
+1. Go to the [downloads](https://en.ids-imaging.com/downloads.html) section of iDS website and search for the camera name (in this case, `U3-3271LE-C-HQ Rev.1.2`).
 Choose the proper OS and download the file according to it (without uEye Transport Layer), such as *IDS peak 2.4 for Linux 64-bit - Debian package*.
-2. Follow the instructions provided in [this (Ubuntu)](https://en.ids-imaging.com/files/downloads/ids-peak/readme/ids-peak-linux-readme-2.4_EN.html) or [this (Windows)](https://en.ids-imaging.com/files/downloads/ids-peak/readme/ids-peak-windows-readme-2.4_EN.html) to install the files.
+2. Follow the instructions provided in [this (Ubuntu)](https://en.ids-imaging.com/files/downloads/ids-peak/readme/ids-peak-linux-readme-2.4_EN.html) or [this (Windows)](https://en.ids-imaging.com/files/downloads/ids-peak/readme/ids-peak-windows-readme-2.4_EN.html) links to install the files.
     - [Ubuntu] you first need to install libraries using `pip install libqt5core5a libqt5gui5 libqt5widgets5 libqt5quick5 qml-module-qtquick-window2 qml-module-qtquick2 qml-module-qtquick-dialogs qml-module-qtquick-controls qml-module-qtquick-layouts libusb-1.0-0 libqt5multimedia5`.
 Then, you can go to the path you downloaded the **ids-peak** file and run `sudo apt install ./ids-peak_[version]_[arch].deb`.
 3. Finally, you should add the below Python bindings to make it work.
 You can also access the binding `whl` files from [this directory](/docs/iDS/):